Wabinab/Xenoblade-Chronicles-3-The-Book/src/03_homecoming_off_seer.md

 ---

-> **Author's note on the environment:** Between this battlefield region and where their colony was, was called Everblight Plain.
+> **Writer's note on the environment:** Between this battlefield region and where their colony was, was called Everblight Plain.
 It was located in the Aetia Region.
 The roads between the two locations was filled with relatively weak monsters, like "bunnits," rabbits white, brown, or black, with a mace attached to the tip of their tails; or "wisp," which are wasp-like creatures, where the "night wisp" glow in the dark while the morning ones don't, and other insectoids and animals.

 ---